pablocarderam/opqua/README.md

 - [saveToDataFrame](#savetodataframe) -- saves status of model to data frame, writes to file
+- [getCompositionData](#getCompositionData) -- create dataframe with counts for
+  pathogen genomes or resistance
 - [getPathogens](#getpathogens) -- creates data frame with counts for all pathogen genomes
 - [getProtections](#getprotections) -- creates data frame with counts for all